Remembering Leslie: Background and production

 In 2023, the world commemorated the 20th anniversary of Leslie Cheung's passing in 2003.
 Cheung was known as a "cultural icon" in both music and films during his time.
-In January, Universal Music Hong Kong, the record label to which Cheung signed in 1999, announced their plan to release two special albums as a tribute.
-One of these albums, titled Remembering Leslie, would showcase new interpretations of Cheung's classic songs performed by emerging Cantopop artists from different record labels.
-Deemed as a challenge for the young artists, Eric Kwok, the primary producer, however, expressed the task was relatively manageable, as the melodies of Cheung's classics were generally not overly intricate, allowing ample breathing space and easy memorization.
-The difficulty resided more in the scheduling conflicts, as the album recording process had to be completed within a three-week timeframe.
-The development of album cover design started as early as October or November 2022.
-It incorporates portrait sculptures of Leslie Cheung as visual elements, intending to evoke a sense of sacredness and reverence that can resonate across generations.
+In January, Universal Music Hong Kong, the record label to which Cheung joined in 1999, announced their plan to release two special albums as a tribute.
+One of these albums, titled Remembering Leslie, features new interpretations of Cheung's classic songs performed by emerging Cantopop artists from various record labels.
+Although the project was initially seen as challenging for the young artists, producer Eric Kwok stated that it was relatively manageable.
+He noted that Cheung's melodies were not highly complex, allowing sufficient space and easy memorization, while the main difficulty involved scheduling, as the recording had to be completed within a three-week timeframe.
+Development of the album cover began in October or November 2022.
+The design incorporates portrait sculptures of Leslie Cheung, intended to evoke a sense of sacredness and intergenerational reverence.